-Harmonizing with History.
-The perfect tour for choirs and quartet groups!
+The perfect tour for any Christian and Praise and Worship Groups!
 Bring your friends and neighbors and raise your voice over The Holy Land.
-Sail & Sing on a fishing boat upon the Sea of Galilee, Stand on the Mount and imagine the voice of Jesus and his Sermon.
+Sail on a fishing boat upon the Sea of Galilee, Stand on Mount of Beatitudes and imagine the voice of Jesus and his Sermon.
 Be baptized in the Jordan River just as He was.
 Experience Jerusalem, the Holy City.
-Sing in the Garden Tomb and the Church of St Anne.
-Come, Rejoice, Learn, Travel with a song in your heart.
+Experience communion at the Garden Tomb.
+Come, Rejoice, Learn, and Travel.

 Prices Per Person Starting at: